jonasbn/perl-date-holidays-abstract/README.md

 Jonas B. Nielsen, (jonasbn) - `<jonasbn@cpan.org>`

+# ACKNOWLEDGEMENTS

+- Olaf Alders for bug report resulting in release 0.08

 # LICENSE AND COPYRIGHT

-Date-Holidays-Abstract is (C) by Jonas B. Nielsen, (jonasbn) 2004-2014
+Date-Holidays-Abstract is (C) by Jonas B. Nielsen, (jonasbn) 2004-2019

 Date-Holidays-Abstract is released under the Artistic License 2.0